RedHatOfficial/open-source-participation-guidelines/participation-guide.md

 Red Hat-led projects are not required to adopt any particular form of technical governance or decisionmaking process or to use any specific tools or services.
 However, particular teams may choose to adopt requirements or preferences concerning tools and services.

-## 8. Product development and open source license compliance

-All companies developing software today make substantial use of open source dependencies, and a number of companies base the core of their commercial products on open source project code releases.
-Red Hat is very different from nearly every other company, however, in that our products themselves are entirely open source in the strictest sense.
-They are licensed to our customers under open source licenses, which we pass through from upstream to the customer, and we provide customers with the source code.

-Red Hat takes open source license compliance very seriously.
-Both our practice of having completely open source products and our leadership in the open source community magnify our responsibilities around open source license compliance, and the open source community holds us to a higher compliance standard than other companies.
-For our products, we normally achieve compliance with the requirements of open source licenses by making available the complete corresponding source code to our customers.